department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 ### What is Discovery?

 It's tempting to start brainstorming solutions right away based on your understanding of your project.
-Doing that leads to a solution-oriented design process in which your team's primary question is: How do we build the solution?
+Doing that leads to a solution-focused design process in which your team's primary question is: How do we build the solution?

 Instead focus on a user-centered design process in which your team's primary questions are: Who are the potential users of my service, and how can we design a service that meets their needs?